DLV111/DripCompound/README.md

 See `drip_wallet.env.example` for a full example

+Make sure when you are ready for a real run you configure `PERFORM_DRIP_COMPOUNDING=True`

 | Variable                    | Usage                                                                                                             | Example                        | Mandatory          |
 |-----------------------------|-------------------------------------------------------------------------------------------------------------------|--------------------------------|--------------------|
 | PRIVATE_KEY                 | The private key of your wallet used to write                                                                      | PRIVATE_KEY=xxxxxxx            | Yes                |